preaction/Statocles/site/docs/config/index.markdown

 find our Perl project, which is called "Local" and has modules in the "lib/Local" directory.

-    perldoc_app: # XXX: Check attributes
+    perldoc_app:
         $class: Statocles::App::Perldoc
-        dirs:
+        inc:
             - lib
-        namespaces:
+        modules:
             - Local
             - Local::

 Note: We need to specify "Local" to get "Local.pm" and "Local::" to get every module underneath the "Local::" namespace.
-Explicitly specifying the namespace we want to search in prevents us from catching modules that we didn't intend to catch.
+Explicitly specifying the module namespaces we want to search in prevents us from catching modules that we didn't intend to catch.

 ### Pod::Weaver